Three-body scattering area for particles with infinite or zero scattering length in two dimensions: Introduction

 In another paper we will elucidate the structure of the three-body wave function at zero energy in 2D when $a$ is finite.

-In Sec.~\ref{sec:asymptotics}, we study the zero-energy scattering of three identical bosons with short-range interactions in 2D, fine-tuned such that $a=\infty$ or 0, and derive the asymptotic expansions of the three-body wave function at large interparticle distances, from which the three-body parameter $D$ is defined.
-The dimension of $D$ is length squared, in contrast to the three-body scattering hypervolume of identical bosons in three dimensions whose dimension is length to the fourth power \cite{tan2008three,zhu2017three}.
+In Sec.~\ref{sec:asymptotics}, we study the zero-energy scattering of three identical bosons with short-range interactions in 2D, fine-tuned such that $a=\infty$ or 0, and derive the asymptotic expansions of the three-body wave function at large interparticle distances, from which the three-body parameter $D$ is defined, which is proportional to the parameter $S_3$ in Ref.~\cite{PhysRevA.100.042707}.
+The dimension of $D$ is length squared \cite{PhysRevA.100.042707}, in contrast to the three-body scattering hypervolume of identical bosons in three dimensions whose dimension is length to the fourth power \cite{tan2008three,zhu2017three}.

-In Sec.~\ref{sec:energyshift}, we calculate the ground state energy of three identical bosons in a large periodic square, and then generalize the result to $N$ bosons.
+In Sec.~\ref{sec:energyshift}, we calculate the ground state energy of three identical bosons in a large periodic square, reproducing a result in Ref.~\cite{PhysRevA.100.042707}, and then generalize the result to $N$ bosons.
 After taking the thermodynamic limit, we find the energy of the Bose gas due to the three-body parameter $D$.
 The Bose gas is stable at zero temperature for $D\ge0$ only.
 But if $D<0$ the system is unstable in the thermodynamic limit.

 In Sec.~\ref{sec:D<0} we study the 2D Bose gas in a harmonic trap at $D<0$.
 By numerically solving the Gross-Pitaevskii (GP) equation with $D<0$, we find that the system is metastable if the number of bosons is less than a critical number.
 Our result is reminiscent of analogous predictions for the Bose gases with attractive two-body interactions \cite{ruprecht1995time,adhikari2000numerical}.
 People have also studied trapped Bose gases with both two-body and three-body couplings \cite{gammal1999trapped,gammal1999improved,gammal2000atomic}, but the harmonically trapped Bose gas with infinite or zero 2D scattering length was not studied to our knowledge.